cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance-actions.md

 While the constitution is an informal, off-chain document, there will also be an optional script that can enforce some guidelines.
 This script acts to supplement the constitutional committee by restricting some proposal types.

-At the Chang hardfork, the interim constitution will be suplemented with a Guardrails script.
-It is soon to be open sourced, you will find it here: https://github.com/IntersectMBO/constitution-priv
+At the Chang hardfork, the interim constitution will be supplemented with a Guardrails script.
+It is soon to be open sourced, you will find it here: https://github.com/XXXX

 The guardrails script applies only to protocol parameter update and treasury withdrawal proposals.